Batería de San Melitón de la Calavera

 Batería de San Melitón de la Calavera is a former defensive stronghold located near the beach of Camposoto at the southern end of the town of San Fernando in the Province of Cádiz, Andalusia, Spain.
-This battery was used to protect the Isla de Leon during the Siege of Cadiz and was part of the defense line of the Castle of Sancti Petri.
+This battery was used to protect the Isla de Leon during the Siege of Cádiz and was part of the defense line of the Castle of Sancti Petri.
 It is 2 kilometers from the Batería de Aspiroz.